 This metric captures the total number of conversations started by both new and returning users.
 While new users are inexperienced with the platform, returning users might be interested in a different topic, a new problem or just about another order.
 User metrics and message metrics can act as key metrics for metric construction.
 This will in turn will facilitate the creation of other traditional digital marketing metrics.

-Monitoring chatbot performance metrics is key when understanding conversational analytics.
+Monitoring AI chatbot performance metrics is key when understanding conversational analytics.
 Only when you can measure how your bot responds in different situations, can you draw informed insights about its performance.
 Here are some metrics to consider.